modernben/forge-docs/1.0/sites/commands.md

 ## Overview

 You may execute arbitrary Bash commands from the Commands panel.
 Commands are executed from within the site's root directory, e.g. `/home/forge/site.com`.
-If you need to run commands within another directory you may prefix the command:
+If you need to run commands within another directory you may prefix the command with a `cd` operation:

 ```bash
 cd bin && ./run-command.sh